Thinguyen23/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
 The following election audit was conducted as a request from a Colorado Board of Elections employee on a recent local congressional election.
-The tasks given are
+The tasks given are:

 1. Calculate total number of votes cast.
 2. Get a complete list of candidates who received votes.